TanStack/query/docs/guides/query-cancellation.md

 ## Manual Cancellation

 You might want to cancel a query manually.
 For example, if the request takes a long time to finish, you can allow the user to click a cancel button to stop the request.
-To do this, you just need to call `queryClient.cancelQueries(key)`, which will cancel the query and revert it back to its previous state.
+To do this, you just need to call `queryClient.cancelQueries({ queryKey })`, which will cancel the query and revert it back to its previous state.
 If `promise.cancel` is available, or you have consumed the `signal` passed to the query function, React Query will additionally also cancel the Promise.

 ```tsx
 const query = useQuery({ queryKey: ['todos'], queryFn: async ({ signal }) => {